Last Updated: May 2026 · 3 months of testing · 3,000+ verified user reviews

 GetResponse Exclusives

-The Creator plan (€59/month) includes a complete online course platform: unlimited courses, 500 students, payment processing, membership areas, content drip, and completion tracking.
+Course Creator Platform: The Creator plan (~€59/month) includes a complete online course platform — unlimited courses, 500 students, payment processing, membership areas, content drip, and completion tracking.
+ActiveCampaign users need to integrate with Teachable (€39–119/month), Thinkific (€36–149/month), or Kajabi (€149–399/month).

-GetResponse includes a full drag-and-drop website builder with hosting, SSL certificates, and 200+ templates.
-You can literally run your entire business (website + email + courses + webinars) in one platform.
+Website Builder: GetResponse includes a full drag-and-drop website builder with hosting, SSL certificates, and 200+ templates.
+You can run your entire business (website + email + courses + webinars) in one platform.
+ActiveCampaign has no website builder at all.

-ActiveCampaign can technically build funnels using landing pages + automation, but it’s manual work—no templates.
+Conversion Funnels: Pre-built funnel templates for lead generation, sales, webinar registration, and product launches.
+ActiveCampaign can technically build funnels using landing pages + automation, but it’s manual work with no templates.

 ActiveCampaign Exclusives

-The Pro plan includes multi-touch attribution showing exactly which emails, campaigns, and touchpoints contributed to each sale.
-You can see first-touch, last-touch, and linear attribution models.
+Advanced Attribution Reporting (Pro plan): Multi-touch attribution showing which emails, campaigns, and touchpoints contributed to each sale.
+First-touch, last-touch, and linear attribution models.
+GetResponse has basic revenue reporting but not sophisticated attribution.

 Ease of Use: The 30-Minute vs 3-Hour Onboarding

+I timed myself setting up a complete welcome sequence in both platforms.
+GetResponse: 28 minutes.
+ActiveCampaign: 2 hours 47 minutes.
 G2 ratings confirm this: GetResponse scores 8.5/10 for ease of use vs ActiveCampaign’s 8.2/10.

 “GetResponse is incredibly intuitive.
 I had my first campaign running within an hour of signing up.” — Small business owner, G2 review